-Applicants typically apply to between two and five programs for this subspecialty.
+Applicants typically apply to two to five programs for this subspecialty.

 How competitive is getting a fellowship spot?

 Generally, it is not difficult to secure a fellowship position.
 However, reputable programs and/or programs in attractive geographical locations can be more competitive.